Donald Trump's impeachment trial: Seven things to expect | DW | 09.02.2021

 Trump's lawyers have blasted the impeachment case against him as an act of "political theater."
 They accuse House Democrats of exploiting the chaos and trauma of last month's Capitol riot for their party's gain.

-In a brief filed just hours ahead of the start of the trial, Trump's lawyers argued that the former present was speaking only in a "figurative sense" to his supporters.
+In a brief filed just hours ahead of the start of the trial, Trump's lawyers argued that the former president was speaking only in a "figurative sense" to his supporters.

 The nine Democrat House impeachment managers filed their own brief Monday asserting that Trump had "betrayed the American people" and that there is no valid excuse or defense for what occurred on January 6.